bennbenben/insta_memers/README.md

 ### 6. 06_02_2022
 - Figured out the relevant API calls to make to IMGUR (<i>extract.py</i>), and drafted the flow
 - Reconsidered and removed some future enhancements
+- Successfully complete one run to upload 2 memes

 # Future enhancements (for consideration)